DanWahlin/CopilotAdventures/Challenges/StartHere.md

 }
 ```

-1. Press <kbd>Enter</kbd> after the function and Copilot should suggest code similar to the following:
+1. Press <kbd>Enter</kbd> after the function and Copilot should suggest code similar to the following.
+If it doesn't, begin typing `console.log` and Copilot should suggest the code.
+To accept the suggestion, press <kbd>Tab</kbd>.

 ```js
 console.log(predictNext(echoes));
 ```

-1. Open a terminal window where the `echo-chamber.js` file is located.
+1. Open a terminal window in the folder where you created the `echo-chamber.js` file.

 1. Run the following command to execute the code: